mapperxray/spotify-playcount-extension/README.md

 A small Chrome extension that shows each track's **play count** directly in the Spotify **web player** (open.spotify.com) — the same number the desktop app used to show next to the track duration.
+Vibecoded via Claude.AI

 > **Unofficial project.** Not affiliated with, endorsed by, or supported by
 > Spotify AB.
 "Spotify" is a trademark of Spotify AB, used here only to